awsdocs/aws-encryption-sdk-docs/doc_source/choose-keyring.md

 You can use each keyring individually or combine keyrings into a [multi\-keyring](#use-multi-keyring)\.
 Although most keyrings can generate, encrypt, and decrypt data keys, you might create a keyring that performs only one particular operation, such as a keyring that only generates data keys, and use that keyring in combination with others\.

-We recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary, such as the AWS KMS keyring, which uses [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) [customer master keys](https://docs.aws.amazon.com/kms/latest/developerguide/concepts.html#master_keys) \(CMKs\) that never leave AWS KMS unencrypted\.
+We recommend that you use a keyring that protects your wrapping keys and performs cryptographic operations within a secure boundary, such as the AWS KMS keyring, which uses AWS KMS keys that never leave [AWS Key Management Service](https://docs.aws.amazon.com/kms/latest/developerguide/) \(AWS KMS\) unencrypted\.
 You can also write a keyring that uses wrapping keys that are stored in your hardware security modules \(HSMs\) or protected by other master key services\.
 For details, see the [Keyring Interface](https://github.com/awslabs/aws-encryption-sdk-specification/blob/master/framework/keyring-interface.md) topic in the *AWS Encryption SDK Specification*\.

 This topic explains how to use the keyring feature of the AWS Encryption SDK and how to choose a keyring\.
 For examples of creating and using keyrings, see the [C](c-language.md) and [JavaScript](javascript.md) topics\.